MatthewBuchananAstley/vop/README.md

 A password generator.

-With this software, reasonably secure modern passwords can be generated.
+Generate secure quantum safe modern passwords.

-Modern passwords have to be (preferably) a random sequence of characters, of sufficient length (minimally 8 usually) and should consist of at least one uppercase, one lowercase letter and one special character or more.
+Modern passwords have to be (preferably) a random sequence of characters, of sufficient length (minimally 8 characters is usually suggested, however to be quantum safe minimally 48) and should consist of at least one uppercase, one lowercase letter and one special character or more.

 # Installation